 There are two grounds provided to prevent digital noise from appearing on the audio channels - digital ground and analog ground.
 It is important that these two grounds are kept separate and run directly to the negative (-) terminal of the power source.
-Failure to do so could result in noise appearing on the audio outputs.
 The battery backup pin may be used to insure the controller remains powered during power outages.
 This will allow the RC-210 to continue to function and the on-board real time clock will not lose time.
 If this connection is made, the RC-210 automatically and instantaneously switches power.